Chinese Head Spa

 Techniques and Methods

-In a Japanese head therapy spa, the therapist may begin with a full-body massage, using various techniques such as effleurage (long, gliding strokes), petrissage (kneading), and tapotement (percussive strokes).
+In Japanese head spa therapy, the therapist may begin with a full-body massage, using various techniques such as effleurage (long, gliding strokes), petrissage (kneading), and tapotement (percussive strokes).
 This full-body massage aims to relax the muscles and prepare the body for the subsequent head massage.

 The head massage itself typically involves the use of the therapist’s fingers, palms, and knuckles to apply pressure to specific points on the head, scalp, and neck.
 Circular motions, kneading, and stretching techniques are commonly employed to release tension and promote relaxation.